hiapetrov/2.0-Market-dashboard/README.md

 ### Commercial Licensing

-For commercial licensing options that remove AGPL-3.0 restrictions, please contact [your contact information].
+For commercial licensing options that remove AGPL-3.0 restrictions, please contact hi.apetrov@gmail.com

 This dual licensing approach allows:
 - Free use under AGPL-3.0 for open source projects and non-commercial use